 Okay, so now I’ve written my disclaimer I’ll move on to what this post is actually about.
 It’s one I’ve been meaning to write for some time but never quite found the time for.
-On Tuesday both myself and Pixie were unwell so I made a cuppa and turned Loose Women planning to put my feet up for a change while she napped.
+On Tuesday both myself and Pixie were unwell so I made a cuppa and tuned into Loose Women, planning to put my feet up for a change while she napped.
 Alas, as a blogger it doesn’t take much for me to suddenly feel compelled to write…

 The ladies were discussing a situation on Celebrity Big Brother whereby there was some flirtation taking place between two of the contestants (at least one of them was in a relationship).
 The topic centred around whether it was harmless flirting, or an example of when flirting crosses the line of what is acceptable/appropriate.

-(For the record, it’s not a programme I usually watch; did I mention that already?)
+(For the record, Big Brother is not a programme I usually watch; did I mention that already?)

 When Does Flirting Become Cheating?